 I thought it might be useful to post a guide here to installing a set of Bilstein Shocks (in this instance new springs were also fitted to replace two broken ones).

 |Just glorious weather for an Al Fresco Bilstein Suspension Installation!
 The workshop already had a car in so this was a good start to the job.
 I figure that working outside with basic tools will replicate the kind of environment many DIY car mechanics will work in.|

 |Loosen wheel nuts, before jacking up the car.
 I always use a manual wrench for this rather than an Impact wrench.
 I just prefer the control and often nuts are so tight (from receiving full power from an animal with an impact gun) the gun struggles to budge them.|

 Next step, jack the car.
-I also run a Microbrewery (which is for sale in case you want one!) and I find that the plastic shives make great insulators to prevent damage when jacking on a sill.
+I used to run a Microbrewery and I find that the plastic shives make great insulators to prevent damage when jacking on a sill.
 Yes you can jack elsewhere but that often leaves nowhere to put the axle stand.